 Involving 148 cameras on 116 poles, this project resulted in the maximization of coverage in a more cost-effective manner.

-City of York Leverages an Urban Digital Twin for Traffic Flow Management
+Urban Digital Twin Case Study #3: City of York Traffic Flow Management

-The very first real-time transport model used for urban traffic planning was implemented by the northern English city of York—using PTV Group’s traffic modeling software Optima.
-This York Optima model, as it is called, utilizes 100 live traffic flow sensors, more than 100 live signal controllers, live speed data from TomTom, and roadworks information.
+The very first real-time transport model used for urban traffic planning was implemented by the northern England city of York—using PTV Group’s traffic modeling software Optima.
+This York Optima model utilizes 100 live traffic flow sensors, more than 100 live signal controllers, live speed data from TomTom, and roadworks information.
 PTV Optima lets city planners test various scenarios for the short, medium, and long-term future pertaining to traffic flow and emissions (making the future city greener).
 PTV’s solutions facilitate a more anticipatory approach to scheming urban transportation networks.

-Can’t Talk about the Future of Cities without Mentioning Digital Twins
+Can’t Talk about Designing Future Cities without Mentioning Digital Twins